 Mouse and Rat Control

-Found mouse droppings on the kitchen floor?
+Have you found mouse droppings on the kitchen floor?
 It’s time to set out some mouse traps.
-If the droppings continue or you’re concerned you’re hosting a whole mouse family, don’t hesitate to get a professional on the phone.
+If the droppings continue or you’re concerned you’re hosting a whole mouse family, don’t hesitate to get a pest control professional on the phone.

 Expect to pay $317 to $600 for a full-service mouse extermination procedure that includes traps, bait, sealing entry points, and a follow-up visit.